kaseymallette/blackjack/README.md

 ## Deck

-I first wanted to create a deck that resembled playing cards.
+I wanted to create a deck that resembled playing cards.
 I also wanted the order of the deck to appear as a new deck of cards used in a casino.
 When the program runs, I have the user check the deck, and if all of the cards are there, I explain how to play using the keyboard to enter numbers to stand, hit, double, or split.

 `Please check the deck to make sure all of the cards are there:`